 18 Rue de la Fidélité, 10th

-Hôtelier Thierry Costes and artist/club impresario André Saraiva have come together again for a follow-up to their ever-popular Hotel Amour, doubling the space to account for the demand for their particular brand of Parisian cool.
+Hotelier Thierry Costes and artist/club impresario André have come together again for a follow-up to their ever-popular Hotel Amour, doubling the space to accommodate the demand for their particular brand of Parisian cool.
 Each room is individually decorated with some incredible vintage finds and a scattering of artwork by the likes of Helmut Newton and Guy Bourdin.
-Meanwhile, downstairs, the all-day café/bistro is the place to see and be seen by locals, expats, and even André himself.
+Meanwhile, downstairs, the all-day café/bistro is the place to see and be seen by locals, expats, and even Saraiva himself.

 9 Rue des Gobelins, 13th

 This Latin Quarter hotel is proof that affordable doesn’t necessarily mean scruffy and outdated.
-Though you won’t find all the creature comforts here, first-time hôtelier Vanessa Scoffier has done wonders decorating with a mostly pastel palette, vintage finds, and an overall DIY/Scandi aesthetic.
-Added benefits, like the super-thoughtful concierge service and finding fresh flowers in your room each day, do go a long way.
+Though you won’t find all the creature comforts here, first-time hotelier Vanessa Scoffier has done wonders decorating with a mostly pastel palette, vintage finds, and an overall DIY/Scandi aesthetic.
+Added benefits, like the super thoughtful concierge service and fresh flowers in your room each day, do go a long way.

 3 Rue de Montalembert, 7th